isaomatsunami/making-3d-map/README.md

 owakudaniDEM.npy is multipled by 10; first value is Upper Left, second is 1 pixel east of the first.
 You should check it by a binary editor and QGIS.

+	*SRS(spatial reference system, or CRS)*
+	 SRS is a pair of DATUM and PROJECTION.
+DATUM is an assumption about earth (radius, flattening, Greenwich meridian).
+PROJECTION is the distortion used on the map (Mercator/Lambert/Albers, and where is the center of the map).
+	 The famous pair has EPSG code and most GIS softwares understand it.

 ------------------------
 Texture from Landsat
 ------------------------